external-mirrors/waypipe/README.md

-C implementation, now producing an executable called `waypipe-c`, has been kept in the repository for use on older systems which do not have the Rust version's dependencies installed. `waypipe-c` also includes some features (like reconnection support, libgbm backend for dmabufs) dropped in later versions.
+C implementation, now producing an executable called `waypipe-c`, has been kept in the repository for use on older systems which do not have the Rust version's dependencies installed. `waypipe-c` also includes some features (like reconnection support) dropped in later versions.
 There are two ways to build it: with `meson`,
 ```
 cd /path/to/waypipe/ && cd ..
 mkdir build-waypipe